CZ-NIC/fred-docs/Architecture/TopLevelComponents/CORBAServers.rst

 This daemon implements operations over the database defined in the EPP protocol and it is used by the :ref:`EPP service <FRED-Arch-clients-epp>`.
-Every EPP operation is mapped to a corresponding CORBA method.
+Every EPP operation is mapped to a corresponding CORBA operation.
 Operations over objects are *idempotent*, i.e. if the same operation is invoked repeatedly, it does not change the state of object in the Registry.